horacioleon/challenge-remote-access/client_side.md

 ``ssh-copy-id -i /root/.ssh/client-a client-a@server-a``

-This command ask you at the begining if you accept the key fingerprinr, write "yes" and press ENTER, then you have to insert your password.
+This command ask you at the beginning if you accept the key fingerprint, write "yes" and press ENTER, then you have to insert your password.

 If everything is ok, you can see at the end of the command execution a message like